 If you are re-staining white grout, choosing color is not an issue, but if you are trying to match existing colored grout or staining the grout a new color, order a sample from one of the grout suppliers online.
 Many of them offer a small sample bottle in the colors they stock.
-Some of them also offer a custom color matching service, but that is a more involved process.
+Some of them also offer a custom color-matching service, but that is a more involved process.

 Considerations When Choosing Grout Color

 If you are choosing a color other than white for the grout, there are three schools of thought:

 - Match the grout to the tile.
 Select a color grout that's only a shade lighter or darker than the existing tile to give the uninterrupted appearance of a match.

 - Contrast with the tile.
 Select a color grout that contrasts with the tile color to make each tile stand out.

 - Go neutral.
 A neutral color is the safest choice.
 Choose from shades of tan, beige or gray.
 Neutral grout is the most common selection.